swapnilnakate7/sn-calendar/README.md

 # SnCalendar

-This project uses momentjs for calendar functionality.
-You can import the SnCalendar Module and use SnCalendarComponent straight away.
+This project uses [Moment.js] for calendar functionality.
+You can import the `SnCalendarModule` and use `SnCalendarComponent` straight away.
 Please feel free to report any bugs and I'll be happy to introduce any feature requests.

 ## Using into your Angular Application